jankrepl/deepdow/docs/source/networks.rst

 .. warning::

-    All :code:`deepdow` netwroks assume that the input and output tensors have an extra dimension in the front—the **sample** dimension.
+    All :code:`deepdow` networks assume that the input and output tensors have an extra dimension in the front—the **sample** dimension.
 We omit this dimension on purpose to make the examples and sketches simpler.